MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 - In Bash or PowerShell, both single and double quotes are interpreted correctly.
 In Windows Command Prompt, only double quotes are interpreted correctly -- single quotes are treated as part of the value.

 - If your command is only going to run on Bash (or Zsh), use single quotes to preserve the content inside the JSON string.
-Single notes are necessary when supplying inline JSON values.
+Single quotes are necessary when supplying inline JSON values.
 For example, this JSON is correct in Bash: `'{"key": "value"}'`.

 - If your command runs at a Windows Command Prompt, you must use double quotes.
 If the value contains double quotes, you must escape it.
 The equivalent of the above JSON string is `"{\"key\": \"value\"}"`